Back with Part 2 of my DIY landscape art project—make sure to check out yesterday’s post first if you missed my painting tutorial!

 We already had scrap wood and wood stain, so this project cost under $10 for the 1×2’s!

-The first step is to determine how long you want the overall frame to be and cut the sides to that length.
-I wanted an 1/8″ gap around the canvas, so we added 1/4″ total to the length, plus the thickness of two boards (3/4″ x2) to get our measurements.
+Determine how long you want the overall frame to be and cut the sides to that length.
+I wanted an 1/8″ gap around the canvas, so I added 1/4″ total to the length, plus the thickness of two boards (3/4″ x2) to get the measurements.

-For our 30×40″ canvas, that came to total frame size of 41 3/4″ by 31 3/4″ (measuring from outside to outside).
-You don’t have to miter the edges, but I think it looks more professional that way.
+For my 30×40″ canvas, that came to total frame size of 41 3/4″ by 31 3/4″ (measuring from outside to outside).
+You don’t have to miter cut the edges, but I think it looks more professional that way.

 The edges were cut at 45º, and the length really didn’t matter too much since these would be hidden.
 Ours ended up at around 6-7″ at the longest point.